 One of my favorite ways to enjoy pasta is with fresh pesto.
 It’s so simple and only requires 5 ingredients!
+This creamy pesto pasta will be a weeknight staple.

 I have found a few versions pre-made at the grocery store, but nothing beats that amazing smell of making it from scratch.